Honeycomb Tessellations and Graded Permutohedral Blades: Graduated functions of blades

 \begin{defn}

 To each ordered set partition $\mathbf{S}=(S_1,\ldots, S_k)$ we assign a piecewise-constant function

-Denote by $\hat{\mathcal{B}}^n$ the complex linear span of all such functions, as $(S_1,\ldots, S_k)$ varies over all standard ordered set partitions of $\{1,\ldots, n\}$. \end{defn} As the $k$ cyclic block rotations of the standard plate are intersecting, the sum of their characteristic functions surjects onto the set $\{1,2,\ldots, k\}$ and therefore $\lbrack (S_1,\ldots, S_k)\rbrack$ is \textit{not} itself a characteristic function, see Figure \ref{fig:blade-inverse-image-3-coords-2}.
+Denote by $\hat{\mathcal{B}}^n$ the $\mathbb{Q}$-linear span of all such functions, as $(S_1,\ldots, S_k)$ varies over all standard ordered set partitions of $\{1,\ldots, n\}$. \end{defn} As the $k$ cyclic block rotations of the standard plate are intersecting, the set of possible values of the sum of their characteristic functions coincides with the set $\{1,2,\ldots, k\}$ and therefore $\lbrack (S_1,\ldots, S_k)\rbrack$ is \textit{not} itself a characteristic function, see Figure \ref{fig:blade-inverse-image-3-coords-2}.
 This justifies our new term \textit{graduated.}

 \begin{prop} The set